-The Board met five times between January 1, 2019 and December 31, 2019.
-During that time, with the exception of Ms. Marianne Dolan Weber, each of our directors attended at least 75% of the meetings of the Board and, as applicable, the committees of the Board on which he or she served during such time.
+The Board met six times between January 1, 2020 and December 31, 2020.
+During that time, each of our directors attended at least 75% of the meetings of the Board and, as applicable, the committees of the Board on which he or she served during such time.
 We also encourage our directors to attend annual meetings of stockholders and believe that attendance at annual meetings is just as important as attendance at meetings of the Board.
-Nine of our 15 directors attended the 2019 annual meeting of stockholders.
+Eleven of our twelve directors attended the 2020 annual meeting of stockholders.